RyanLHicks/nuclear_reactors_sql/README.md

 #### **6. How reliable are certain types of nuclear reactors?**
 - SQL Query and Raw Data:
   - [Shows the total outage time in days for nuclear reactors](https://github.com/user-attachments/assets/092baec0-acac-45bc-98a1-5f126c91f331)

+    This information provides how much outage time is attributed to all reactors worldwide and it totals 429 days or 1.17 years of downtime and lost energy.
   - [Finds the least reliable reactor types](https://github.com/user-attachments/assets/6c227105-e855-413a-93b6-89c930837f96)

+    Finds how reliable and which reactor types are down the most.
+The FBRs and GCRs are the types with the most time and energy wasted with 113 days and 95 days respectivley.
   - [Finds the percentage of reactor type outages](https://github.com/user-attachments/assets/4d755b65-5719-4180-a540-aa41a124cf43)

+    We just find the total percentage each reactor type has in downtime and the FBRs and GCRs have 26% and 22% respectivley.

 - Visualization
   - Most common reactor types outages:
     <img width="2208" height="600" alt="image" src="https://github.com/user-attachments/assets/4f11abb7-b4db-4f75-b613-96af3eef8f23" />